Top 10 Companies That Buy Houses for Cash in 2026

 Opendoor offers customers a hassle-free way to sell their homes for cash at a competitive price.

 Sellers receive an initial offer within 24-48 hours and can choose a flexible closing date without worrying about getting their home market-ready.
-If sellers do want to test the open market, Opendoor gives them the option to list with a partner agent using their cash offer as a backup.
-Sellers can also take advantage of Opendoor's hybrid option, Cash Plus, providing cash upfront followed by an open market listing.
+Sellers can also take advantage of Opendoor's hybrid option, Cash Plus, providing cash upfront followed by a potential second payout after an open market listing.
+Opendoor will take care of prepping the home for sale and work with a partner agent to list it, but there's no guarantee of a second payout if Opendoor's expenses and fees exceed the profits from the home sale.

 For its cash offer program, Opendoor charges a 5% service fee (around the price of selling with a realtor) and has stricter purchase criteria than other cash buyers.
 However, the iBuyer also pays closer to market value than the typical house flipper.